International Day of Older Persons

 We who are not yet old pray for openness and kindness in the advice and guidance of our elders.

 We who are growing old pray that we may face our death with serenity and dignity.

-We who are not yet old pray that we affirm the sacredness of each person’s life
+We who are not yet old pray that we affirm the value and sacredness of each person’s life

-and accompany those who are dying with gentleness and deep respect.
+and accompany those who are dying with gentleness and respect.

-God of endless love, help us to understand that we share a common life journey,
+God of the old and young, help us to understand that we share a common life journey,